maialenz/movieQuiz/README.md

 ### REFERENCES

+- URL path code written by Sean from Student Support.
+He helped me fix the issues I had with the URL between gitpod and github. (credited above the code written by Sean).

 - Previous to deciding to create separate pages for each game section, I learned how to fade questions from this post on [StackOverflow](https://stackoverflow.com/questions/15348725/how-to-make-quiz-questions-appear-one-at-a-time-in-javascript)

 - Learned how to use spread operators on [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)